TEALSK12/apcsa-public/Unit1/Lesson-106.md

 2. Assign a student to each of the methods: `main`, `spongebob`, `patrick`, and `squidward`, and have them come to the front of the classroom.
-Have another student act as Java; tell them they are to write the output on the board (or type it if you're using a computer/projector system).
+Have another student act as Java; tell them they are to write the output on the board (or type it if you’re using a computer/projector system).
 From here on out you should address students by their component names (so always call student acting as method `patrick` as Patrick, and so on).